bhoomikadash/movie-recommender/README.md

 - ✅ Cosine similarity-based scoring
 - ✅ Clean and simple recommendation function
 - ✅ Easily customizable for new features or larger datasets

+Example Output
+If you input "Harry Potter", it might recommend:

+Party Monster
+Shattered Glass
+Home Alone 2: Lost in New York
+Barry Munday